eli-halych/Problem-solving/README.md

    down the editor's window.
 Editing functions at this stage is a lot easier.
 4. When everything is set to be working properly, convert the code into OOP.

 P.S.
-Don't forget about spacial and base cases.
+Don't forget about special and base cases.
 </pre>

 Notes: